Surrender of General Botho Elster: Sam Magill and negotiations

-Lieutenant Samuel Wallace Magill was the 24-year-old commander of the Intelligence and Reconnaissance Platoon of the 329th Infantry Regiment of the U.S. Army.
+Lieutenant Sam Magill was the 24-year-old commander of the Intelligence and Reconnaissance Platoon of the 329th Infantry Regiment of the U.S. Army.
 His platoon consisted of 24 American soldiers plus volunteers from several European countries.
 The platoon, whose members spoke 12 European languages, was called the Platoon International.
 Magill's regiment was sparsely scattered along the north bank of the Loire River between the cities of Blois and Orleans to guard the flank of the U.S. Army.
 The 329th had been ordered not to cross the Loire, but Magill, a driver, a radio operator, and Belgian interpreter Felix van de Valle, crossed the river by raft on 7 September to reconnoiter the area.
 Magill was informed by the French Resistance that a German force wished to surrender and he proceeded with two French captains and Tommy Macpherson, a kilt-wearing Jedburgh operative, to Issoudun, flying a white flag and encountering thousands of German soldiers.
 In Issoudun Magill and his colleagues met with General Elster who outlined the terms for his surrender, which included a show of force by at least two battalions of the American army to justify his capitulation.
 Elster insisted that he would only negotiate with and surrender to the Americans, not to the French Resistance.

 Magill returned to his base and reported to General Macon, commander of the 83rd Infantry.
 Macon refused to stage an infantry show of force as his units were widely scattered.
 Instead, he arranged for a show of force by the U.S. Army Air Force, and the next day, 8 September, Magill returned to Issoudun to meet again with Elster.
 At 2:47 p.m. that day, sixteen Republic P-47 Thunderbolts overflew the German army at treetop level.
 Magill offered Elster alternatives: negotiate a surrender or be bombed by the Thunderbolts.
 Elster chose to negotiate.